HER2-low & HER2-ultralow Efficacy Data

 • These subgroup data are based on an exploratory post-hoc analysis; they were not tested for statistical significance and not powered to show differences between treatment arms or between subgroups.
 Therefore, the clinical significance of these data is not known

-Confirmed ORR: select subgroup results in the overall study population (BICR)6,i
+Confirmed ORR: select subgroup results in the overall study population (BICR)5,h

 Capecitabine (60% of patients)